CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

     - Medium: view number and distribution of nodes running OSPF service, total sessions, unestablished sessions, and alarms
     - Large: view number and distribution of nodes running OSPF service, total sessions, unestablished sessions, and alarms, switches with the most established sessions/alarms
     - Full-screen: view and filter configuration and status for all switches, all sessions, and all alarms
-- `netq show evpn` command: view configuration and status for all devices, including interface, area, type, state, peer hostname and interface, and last time a change was made for each device
+- `netq show evpn` command: view configuration and status for all devices, including interface, area, type, state, peer hostname and interface, and last time each device changed

 {{%notice note%}}
 When entering a time value, you must include a numeric value *and* the unit of measure: